 The content is designed for healthcare providers with an interest in skeletal health assessment, including specialists, generalists and technologists working in family medicine, general and internal medicine, endocrinology, rheumatology, obstetrics/gynecology, radiology, pediatrics, physical and occupational therapy, nuclear medicine and research.

 - Identify the most appropriate and reproducible sites for densitometry in children and adolescents.

 - Outline the corrections in DXA measurements that should be made when acquiring assessments in children and adolescents.

 - Describe the uses of measurement tools for acquiring bone densitometry assessments including DXA, as well as those other than DXA.

 - Summarize the elements that should be included in a DXA report for a child or adolescent.

 - Recognize issues that arise in children with chronic disease(s) that many times arise in the skeletal assessment.

 - Definition of Osteoporosis in Children

-- Bone Mass Assessment in Children with Chronic Disease
+- Bone Deficits in Children with Chronic Disease

-The International Society for Clinical Densitometry is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-This activity is provided by the International Society for Clinical Densitometry.
-For information about the accreditation of this program, please contact ISCD at +1.860.259.1000 or inquire at email@example.com.
+The International Society for Clinical Densitometry is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to offer continuing medical education for physicians.

 If you are interested in offering this ISCD course internationally, please submit an Interest Form.